guillaumem-theodo/aws-workout/2-computing/206-auto-scaling/README.md

 ## ASG - Auto Scaling Group

-⭐⭐⭐ (more complexe)️ ⭐⭐⭐
+⭐⭐⭐ (more complex)️ ⭐⭐⭐

-Instead of creating a finite number of workers EC2, like in `206-alb` workout, we are going to ask AWS to start or stop EC2 depending on the traffic load.
+Instead of creating a fixed finite number of workers, like in `205-alb` workout, we are going to ask AWS to start or stop workers depending on the traffic load.

 The ALB target Group will not be linked anymore to EC2 Targets but to an *Auto Scaling Group* (ASG).